-The University of Florida offers a Certificate in Wetland and Water Resource Management through a complete online format.
-This program is accessible through the College of Agricultural and Life Sciences, and under the Department of Soil and Water Science.
-This course of study is intended for individuals who are working in, or are interested in learning about, soil and water resource management and wish to become certified in these specializations without formally pursuing a graduate degree.
+The University of Florida offers a Certificate in Wetland & Water Resource Management which is intended for individuals who are working in, or are interested in learning about, soil and water resource management and wish to become certified in these specializations without formally pursuing a graduate degree.

 Accreditation & Licensing